DegenDev99/Zk_Ghost_Swap/README.md

 ### Trust Model
 - **Non-Custodial Swaps** - We never hold your swap funds
-- **Custodial Mixer** - Backend controls mixer deposit addresses for privacy pooling
+- **Mixer** - Backend controls mixer deposit addresses for privacy pooling
 - **Open Source** - All code is public and auditable
 - **Minimal Trust** - Designed to require minimal trust in operators